header-bg.png

 nature, texture, iceland, moody, photography, otherworldly iceland, underground, underworld, otherwordly, woodland,

-At Yamada, we serve a Seasonal Kaiseki Tasting Menu prepared by Chef Isao Yamada.
-Please allow approximately two and a half hours to fully savor this dining experience.
-We kindly request that any cancellations, adjustments, or rebookings be made at least 48 hours in advance of your reservation.
-Please be aware that late cancellations or no-shows will incur a charge.
-Our dress code is business casual; we ask that guests refrain from wearing shorts, flip-flops, or caps.
+At Yamada, we offer a Seasonal Kaiseki Tasting Menu prepared by Chef Isao Yamada, available from Tuesday to Saturday at 5:30pm and 8:30pm.
+Please allow approximately two hours to fully savor this dining experience.
+Our 10-course menu is $330 per guest and we kindly request that any cancellations, adjustments, or rebookings be made at least 48 hours in advance of your reservation.
+Lastly, our dress code is smart casual; we ask that guests refrain from wearing shorts, flip-flops, or caps.

 For inquiries regarding events, please email reserve@yamadanewyork.com